Preparation of your Thesis

 - Place any footnotes on the same page as the items that refer to them.
 Footnotes in main body text should be numbered consecutively in Arabic numerals, starting with 1.

-- ETDs: With an electronic documents and possibility of hyperlinks, this issue becomes less relevant since navigation around the document is facilitated.
+- ETDs: With electronic documents and the possibility of hyperlinks, this issue becomes less relevant since navigation around the document is facilitated.

 Supplementary Materials

-- Supplementary files, those secondary to the main document, may be used for a variety of requirements, such as high resolution or specialized image files, data files, or other presentation materials.
-File formats should be accessible with public domain or commonly used platforms.
+- Supplementary files, those secondary to the main document, may be used for a variety of requirements, such as high-resolution or specialized image files, audio files, video files, or other presentation materials.
+File formats should be in open, non-proprietary formats where possible.
+Please refer to the Electronic Format Requirements section of this guide for more information on recommended file formats.

 Tables and Figures